TranPhucVinh/Cplusplus/Introduction/Function/Template.md

 template <typename dummy_type> dummy_type add_function(dummy_type a, dummy_type b){}
 ```

-## Note for templat function definition
+## Note for template function definition

 Function definition must be followed right after ``template <typename>``.
 If not like this case, there will be error: